Public Charge Rule Frequently Asked Questions for DC Residents**

 Until August 14, 2019, the federal government defined the term “public charge” as a person who is primarily dependent on the government for support.
 However, the final federal rule and guidance expand the definition to include any individual who receives certain public benefits, even if they are not primarily dependent on those benefits.
 Additionally, although previously the public charge test only looked at an individual’s use of federal, state, and local cash assistance programs (including SSI and TANF), as well as public assistance for institutional long-term care, including Medicaid long-term care, the final federal rule expands this list.
-Under the rule, as of October 15, 2019, many other public benefit programs are now part of the public charge test, including benefits like health coverage through Medicaid, Food Stamps (SNAP), and housing programs.
+Under the rule, many other public benefit programs are now part of the public charge test, including benefits like health coverage through Medicaid, Food Stamps (SNAP), and housing programs.
 The public charge test also now applies to persons with a visa who want to renew or change their visa status.

 - What factors will be taken into account in determining whether an individual is a public charge?